mkazuyuki/hauc/iSCSI-cluster.md

 ## Overall Setup Procedure
 - Creating VMs (*iscsi1* and *iscsi2*) one on each ESXi
-- Setting up ECX then iSCSI Target on them.
+- Install CentOS then ECX on them so that controls iSCSI Target.

 ## Procedure